 The cannabinoid receptors are found inside the membranes of cells throughout the body.
 The CB1 receptors are typically found in the brain and the central nervous system, where they help regulate essential processes like appetite, sleep, pleasure & reward, sense of smell, and fine motor control.

 Anandamide binds to both the CB1 and the CB2 receptor.
 By binding to the CB1 receptor, anandamide helps to regulate functions such as memory, sleep, appetite, and pain management.
-By binding to the CB2 receptors, anandamide may also help to regulate pain, and is also thought to be instrumental in fulfilling various immune system functions.
+By binding to the CB2 receptors, anandamide may also contribute to control pain, and is even thought to be instrumental in fulfilling various immune system functions.

 As well as anandamide, the body also naturally produces the endocannabinoid 2-Arachidonoylglycerol, which is commonly known as 2-AG.
-2-AG is a very important compound that is found in high levels in brain tissue and in the central nervous system, as well as in human breast milk (anandamide is also found in breast milk, but in lower quantities!).
+2-AG is a very important compound that is found in high levels in brain tissue and in the central nervous system, as well as in human breast milk.
 2-AG is also thought to play a fundamental role in regulating various bodily processes including sleep, appetite, pain and immune function.

-Why Is The Endocannabinoid System So Fundamental To Human Health?
+Why Is The Endocannabinoid System Fundamental To Human Health?